00gxd14g/win-example-audit-mitre/readme.md

 *   **🧪 Validation Tools**: Scripts to verify that your audit policies are actually generating the expected logs.
 *   **🤖 Synthetic Data**: Generate realistic attack scenarios (Lateral Movement, Credential Dumping) to test your SIEM.
 *   **🐳 Docker Testing**: Isolated, reproducible testing environment using Windows containers.
+*   **📜 Ansible Support**: Automate deployment across your fleet with the included Ansible playbook.

 ## 📂 Repository Structure